Oelin/psm/readme.md

 ## psm
-psm is an assembler for [pixy](https://github.com/Oelin/pixy) written in JavaScript
+psm is an assembler for [pixy](https://github.com/Oelin/pixy) written in JavaScript.